MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/people-targeting.md

 - **Team level**: The tag is applied to a person on a specific team (such as a role or a shift).
 - **Organization level**: The tag is applied to a person or team across your entire organization (such as an office location).

-After a tag is applied, it can be used for targeting purposes in any channel of the team.
+After a tag is applied, it can be used in @mentions in any channel of the team.

-Here's some examples of tags can be used in Teams:
+Here's some examples of how tags can be used in Teams:

  - A store manager wants to notify a group cashiers in a store to ask a question.
  - A charge nurse wants to message all on-call nurses in a ward.